Andohahela National Park

 Local Transportation

-It’s important to note that hiring a local guide is highly recommended.
-Not only will they ensure your safety and provide valuable insights into the park’s flora and fauna, but they also contribute to the local economy.
-Plus, they might even share fascinating stories and legends about the park that you wouldn’t discover on your own.
+Once at Andohahela National Park, exploring on foot is the best way to experience its wonders.
+The park offers well-maintained hiking trails suitable for various fitness levels.
+Hiring a local guide is highly recommended.
+Guides not only ensure your safety and enhance your understanding of the park’s flora and fauna, but they also support the local economy.
+They may share fascinating stories and insights that you wouldn’t discover on your own.

 Accommodation